 The interior hub is not completely waterproof.
 If water gets into the hub, it may rust and the gear switch function may no longer function as a result.

-- Never use the pedelec in places where water may get into the hub. - ► Never detach the hub yourself.
-Contact specialist dealer.
+Never use the pedelec in places where water may get into the hub.